top of page

 Create a Timeline

-Gather your documents (see our Birth Family Search Resources).
-Then, view our workshop for how to put together a TRC3 timeline.
+Gather your documents (see our Birth Family Search Resources), including eight key documents.
+Then view our how-to and best practices for how to put together a TRC3 timeline.

 Why You Should Submit Your Case to TRC